Research data

 Open access to research data – also known as open data – is widely discussed, and the demands for openness and transparency in research are increasing.

-Projects that receive funding often come with requirements to develop a data management plan.
+Projects that receive funding often have requirements to develop a data management plan and to share data whenever possible.
 Researchers are also encouraged to make their research data FAIR – Findable, Accessible, Interoperable, and Reusable.
 This means that research data should be managed in a way that makes it easy to find, access, integrate with other datasets, and reuse.
 Even researchers who do not intend to publish their data benefit from managing it in a structured and sustainable manner.

 Contact